-Relief associations should require each member who intends to take distribution of a service pension to file a notice of their intent to take the distribution at least a certain number of days prior to the intended date of distribution.
-This notice requirement provides the relief association board of trustees with some time to determine eligibility, to collect the necessary information and paperwork from the member, and to transfer funds, if necessary, to pay for the pension distribution.
+Relief associations should require each member who intends to take distribution of a service pension to file a notice of their intent to take the distribution.
+This notice provides the relief association board of trustees with time to determine eligibility, to collect the necessary information and paperwork from the member, and to transfer funds, if necessary, to pay for the pension distribution.
+So there is sufficient time to complete these steps, the board of trustees should consider requiring that the notice be provided to the relief association at least a certain number of days prior to the intended date of distribution.

 Upon receipt of the notice, the relief association should provide the member with an application for the distribution.
-The application should ask for all information that the relief association board of trustees needs to determine the member's eligibility for a service pension and to determine the pension amount.
-Information a relief association should consider collecting includes: contact information; beneficiary information; age of the member; beginning and ending dates of service; dates for any breaks in service or leaves of absence; how the member would like to receive the payment; and any other information the bylaws or the board of trustees may require.
+The application should ask for all information that the relief association's board of trustees needs to determine the member's eligibility for a service pension and to determine the pension amount.
+Information a relief association should collect includes contact information, beneficiary information, member's date of birth, beginning and ending dates of service, dates for any breaks in service or leaves of absence, how the member would like to receive the payment, and any other information the board of trustees may require.

 The relief association should also provide the member with any forms or notices required by Federal or State law.
 For example, relief associations are required under Internal Revenue Code to provide a safe harbor notice to recipients of eligible rollover distributions.
 A safe harbor notice is a written explanation that describes the direct rollover rules, the mandatory income tax withholding rules for distributions not directly rolled over, the tax treatment of distributions not rolled over, and the circumstances under which distributions may be subject to different restrictions and tax consequences after being rolled over.
+The board of trustees should consult with a tax professional for assistance and guidance in drafting a safe harbor notice and preparing tax forms or other notices.